RealJasomo/SES-Hackathon-Investors/README.md

-# SES Hackathon Investor/Startup Project
+# SES Hackathon *LaunchPad*: Take your startup to the moon!

 ## Members